-There have been plenty of Kate Middleton appearances over the years, but rarely do we get to hear the Duchess of Cambridge speak, making it all the more memorable when she does!
-Between her engagement interview with Prince William back in 2010 and her recent royal-tour speech in Australia, Kate's taken the mic multiple times to speak at charity events and deliver video messages.
-Following the Queen's Parliament speech today, take a look back at Kate's best speaking moments, including her sweet quotes about her husband and little Prince George!
+There have been plenty of standout Kate Middleton moments over the years , but we don't get to hear the Duchess of Cambridge speak too often, making it all the more memorable when she does.
+Between her engagement interview with Prince William back in 2010 and her more recent PSA on kids' mental health, Kate's taken the mic multiple times to speak at charity events and deliver video messages.
+Check out some of her best speaking moments!

 Prince William and Kate Middleton sat down for a more lengthy interview after their engagement announcement, opening up about the proposal and sharing sweet glances as they spoke.
 "It was a total shock when it came," she said, giggling as she added, "very excited!"